 "If patients are on pegylated interferon, the nursing hours of care can accumulate very quickly as some have low tolerance to adverse events or are very ill during therapy.
-Some patients have yet to recover from the adverse events even post therapy." - health care professional treating hepatitis C patients a) Based on no experience using the drug:
+Some patients have yet to recover from the adverse events even post therapy." - health care professional treating hepatitis C patients.

-We surveyed physicians who had treated hepatitis C patients with daclatasvir regarding their patients' experiences and response.
+We surveyed physicians who had treated hepatitis C patients with asunaprevir regarding their patients' experiences and response.
 Quotes from survey respondents are included in italics in the sections below.
 We also included relevant points from previous patient, physician and caregiver surveys regarding hepatitis C drug treatment.